-Sen. Schumer Demands Investigation into Trump's Handling of COVID-19
+Sen. Schumer Demands Investigation Into Trump's Handling of COVID-19

-Senate Minority Leader Charles Schumer, D-N.Y., is demanding that Senate Majority Leader Mitch McConnell, R-Ky., open an oversight investigation into the Trump Administration’s actions on the COVID-19 pandemic.
+Senate Minority Leader Chuck Schumer, D-N.Y., is demanding that Senate Majority Leader Mitch McConnell, R-Ky., open an oversight investigation into the Trump Administration’s actions on the COVID-19 pandemic.

 The Hill also reports that Schumer wants an investigation into the Administration’s implementation of the CARES (Coronavirus Aid, Relief, and Economic Security) Act and that it begin “immediately.”